 We use an innovative approach to improve performance management that includes:

-We draw upon USAID’s Human and Institutional Capacity Development (HICD) principles and practices to ascertain and address barriers to performance.
+We draw on USAID’s Human and Institutional Capacity Development (HICD) principles to address barriers to performance.
 Many of our staff are certified in Performance Improvement methodology, a designation granted by the International Society for Performance Improvement.
-We also draw upon an array of capacity development tools, such as our proprietary Participatory Institutional Analysis (PIA), to provide programs with the necessary methodological flexibility and technical know-how to meet partner development needs.
+We also employ capacity development tools, such as our Participatory Institutional Analysis (PIA), to provide programs with the necessary flexibility and technical know-how to meet partner needs.

-Training programs conducted by World Learning are results-focused with measurable outcomes related to specific objectives.
-Training is designed to improve the knowledge and skills of individuals and may range from short-term targeted workshops to multi-year academic programs.
+Our training programs are results-focused with measurable outcomes related to specific objectives.
+Training is designed to improve the knowledge and skills of individuals and may range from short-term workshops to multi-year academic programs.
 For some courses, World Learning offers academic accreditation through our SIT Graduate Institute.
-To ensure consistency and high quality, World Learning trainers for these courses complete a rigorous certification process.
+To ensure consistency and high quality, World Learning trainers complete a rigorous certification process.

-World Learning is a leading organization in grant making as a development tool.
-A hallmark of our approach to fostering development is the use of a structured system of funding local activities through grants along with targeted technical assistance and training.
-Many of our grants also foster buy-in through a match from partner communities.
+World Learning leads in the use of grantmaking as a development tool.
+A hallmark of our approach is combining funding for local activities with targeted technical assistance and training.
+Many of our grants also promote buy-in by matching contributions from partners in the community.